commercetools/connect-payment-integration-braintree/README.md

 Various URLs from commercetools platform are required to be configured so that the connect application can handle session and authentication process for endpoints.
 Their values are taken as input as environment variables/ configuration for connect with variable names `CTP_API_URL`, `CTP_AUTH_URL` and `CTP_SESSION_URL`.

+3. Braintree account credentials
+Various account data provided by Braintree are necessary to be configured so that the requests from the connect application can be authenticated by Braintree platform within the integration.
+Their values are taken as input as environment variables/ configuration for connect with variable names BRAINTREE_MERCHANT_ID, BRAINTREE_MERCHANT_ACCOUNT_ID, BRAINTREE_PUBLIC_KEY, BRAINTREE_PRIVATE_KEY.

 ## Getting started